fgcreplaymiyoka/fgc-replay-miyoka/README.md

 By default, you are the only one who can access to your Miyoka server, so that your replays are kept in private.
-You have to set your original password when you're setting up a new Miyoka server.
+You have to set your unique password when you're setting up a new Miyoka server.

-If you want to share your replays with a friend or a coach, you can tell them your password, so that they gain an access to your replays.
+If you want to share your replays with a friend or a coach, you can download and share a replay with them or tell them the replay ID.
+In addition, you can tell them your password for the short term access.
-You should change your password after it's no longer necessary, so that your replays will be back to private again.
+In this case, you should change your password after it's no longer necessary, so that your replays will be back to private again.

 ## Getting Started